conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 The compute capabilities for GPUs on Tegra and non-Tegra devices are mutually exclusive, and device-code compiled for Tegra and non-Tegra devices are not interchangeable, so one build cannot service all ARM variants.
-For developer convenience, the CUDA compiler package activation script automatically sets the environment variables `CUDAARCHS` and `TORCH_CUDA_ARCH_LIST` to all supported CUDA architectures for the target platform.
+For developer convenience, the CUDA compiler package activation script for `cuda-nvcc >=12.8` automatically sets the environment variables `CUDAARCHS` and `TORCH_CUDA_ARCH_LIST` to all supported CUDA architectures for the target platform.
 These environment variables are consumed by CMake and PyTorch respectively.

 ## Directory structure